An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Preliminary

 \subsection{Experimental protocol for the benchmark}

 Section~\ref{sec:poolal} depicts an abstract process of pool-based active learning.
-Now, to concretize the experimental protocol for the benchmark, we illustrate the framework in Figure~\ref{fig:alflow}.
+To concretize the experimental protocol for the benchmark, we illustrate the framework in Figure~\ref{fig:alflow}.
 In this framework, we define the training set as the union of the labeled pool and unlabeled pool, denoted as $D_{\text{tr}} = D_{\text{l}} \cup D_{\text{u}}$.
-Firstly, we split the dataset into disjoint training and testing sets, i.e., $D_{\text{tr}} \cap D_{\text{te}} = \emptyset$, to simulate a real-world learning scenario.
-After splitting the dataset, we sample from the labeled pool $D_{\text{l}}$ from $D_{\text{tr}}$ and leave the remaining examples as the unlabeled pool $D_{\text{u}}$.
-To start an experiment, we apply the active learning algorithm process on the initial pools, following the steps described in Section~\ref{sec:poolal}.
+First, we split the dataset into disjoint training and testing sets, i.e., $D_{\text{tr}} \cap D_{\text{te}} = \emptyset$, to simulate a real-world learning scenario.
+After splitting the dataset, we sample from the labeled pool $D_{\text{l}}$ within $D_{\text{tr}}$ and leave the remaining examples as the unlabeled pool $D_{\text{u}}$ to set up the initial environment.
+Furthermore, we isolate a query-oriented model $\mathcal{H}$ from the task-oriented model $\mathcal{G}$ in Section~\ref{sec:poolal}.
+The query-oriented model is used for selecting the most informative example during the query step while the task-oriented model is used for prediction on the test set, as depicted in Figure~\ref{fig:alflow}.

+To distinguish the relationship between the query-oriented model and the task-oriented model, we define \textbf{model compatibility} as the setting where the examples obtained by the query-oriented model might be different from using the task-oriented model.
+After introducing the \textbf{model compatibility}, we can further discuss the query strategies that depend on the query-oriented models to query new examples.
+For example, the query-oriented model in HintSVM and QUIRE are restricted to the SVM model due to their theoretical design contrasting \emph{model-free} strategies, which do not rely on the query-oriented model (See Section~\ref{sec:poolal}).

-In Figure~\ref{fig:alflow}, a query-oriented hypothesis set $\mathcal{H}$ is provided to the active learning algorithm, allowing the algorithm to select the query examples based on hypothesis $h \in \mathcal{H}$.
-Here, we distinguish between the query-oriented hypothesis set $\mathcal{H}$ and the task-oriented hypothesis set $\mathcal{G}$.
-We define \textbf{model compatibility} as the scenario in which the example obtained by the query strategy is or is not the most uncertain example for the task-oriented model due to the use of different query-oriented and task-oriented models $\mathcal{H} \neq \mathcal{G}$.
-Moreover, advanced query strategies~\cite{YD2019,SS2019} are shown to be beneficial and efficient when using different hypothesis sets for querying informative examples and for training a classifier.
-In particular, We denote the compatible query-oriented and task-oriented models for uncertainty sampling as US-Compatible (US-C) and non-compatible models (US-NC).
-Section~\ref{inconsist} studies the impact of different hypothesis sets on uncertainty sampling.
+We notice that the setting of the \textbf{model compatibility} is an often-overlooked issue in previous benchmarks when they compared query strategies under the same task-oriented model~\citep{YY2018,XZ2021}.
+Although some works discuss the influence of using different models for query informative examples in deep active learning~\citep{YD2019,SS2019}, it remains unclear in the context of Uncertainty Sampling.
+In this work, we denote the compatible query-oriented and task-oriented models for Uncertainty Sampling as US-Compatible (US-C) and non-compatible models as US-Non-Compatible (US-NC).
+Section~\ref{inconsist} studies the impact of model compatibility on US to clarify the conflicting conclusion in previous benchmarks.